remyeltorro/celldetective/docs/source/get-started.rst

     pip install git+https//github.com/remyeltorro/celldetective.git

 You can also download the repository as a compressed file.
-Unzip the file and open a terminal at the root of the folder.
+Unzip the file and open a terminal at the root of the folder (same level as the file ``requirements.txt``).
 We recommend that you create a python environment as Celldetective relies on many packages that may interfere with package requirements for other projects.
 Run the following lines to create an environment named "celldetective":

 .. code-block:: bash